-If the count of relative strengths (bullet points above) is taken as a measure, the G7 emerges as the winner of the match-up (5 : 3 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the G7 is the clear winner of the contest (6 : 2 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the G3 or the G7.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.
 This is why hands-on reviews by experts are important.
 The table below summarizes the assessments of some of the best known camera review sites.
 The full reviews are available, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.

 |Panasonic G3 (⇒ rgt)||88/100 HiRec||75/100 Silver||4.5/5||4.5/5||5/5||2011||599||discont.||check|

 |Panasonic G7 (⇒ lft)||HiRec||80/100 Silver||5/5||4.5/5||4.5/5||2015||649||discont.||check|

 |Panasonic GM5 (⇒ lft | rgt)||Rec||77/100 Silver||5/5||5/5||4.5/5||2014||749||discont.||check|